 About the Project

 The Public Interest Law Centre’s EEA homeless rights project was set up to monitor and defend the rights of homeless EEA nationals around Brexit.
 Our focus is on developing strategic challenges to policies and practices that infringe the rights of vulnerable EEA nationals living in the UK.
-In 2019 we are also building the capacity of frontline organisations to defend the rights of homeless EEA clients and supporting homeless individuals to navigate the new EUSS (Settled Status) scheme
+We are also building the capacity of frontline organisations to defend the rights of homeless EEA clients and supporting homeless individuals to navigate the new EUSS (Settled Status) scheme

 As a result of our work in the first year of the project, we have identified a number of issues and themes that may develop into legal challenges.

-In 2019 are meeting with frontline staff and specialist agencies to identify other key issues for EEA homeless nationals and those advocating on their behalf.
+Wea are meeting with frontline staff and specialist agencies to identify other key issues for EEA homeless nationals and those advocating on their behalf.
 These sessions will explore the major challenges frontline advocates, and EEA homeless people themselves, are facing.
 It will also inform our litigation strategy moving forward.

 If your organization works with homeless EEA nationals and would be happy to meet with us, please get in touch.